sherlockchou86/VideoPipe/README.md

 ## Highlights

 1. Visualization for pipelines, which is useful when debugging.
 The running status of pipeline refresh automatically on screen, including fps, cache size, latency at each link in pipeline, We can figure out quickly where the bottleneck is based on these running information.
 2. Data transferred between 2 nodes by smart pointer which is shallow-copy by default, no content copy operations needed when data flowing through the whole pipeline.
-But, we can specify deep-copy if we need, for example, when the pipeline has multi branches and we need operate on 2 different contents separately.
+But, we can specify deep-copy if we need, for example, when the pipeline has multi branches, and we need operate on 2 different contents separately.
-3. We can construct different types of pipeline, only 1 channel in a pipeline or multi channels in a piepline are both supported, channels in pipeline are independent.
+3. We can construct different types of pipeline, only 1 channel in a pipeline or multi channels in a pipeline are both supported, channels in pipeline are independent.
 4. The pipeline support hooks, we can register callbacks to the pipeline to get the status notification(see the 1st item), such as fps.
-5. Many node classes are already built-in in VideoPipe, but all nodes in framework can be re-implemented by yourself and also you can implement more based on your requirements.
+5. Many node classes are already built-in in VideoPipe, but all nodes in framework can be re-implemented by yourself, and also you can implement more based on your requirements.
 6. The whole framework is written mainly by native C++ which is portable to all platforms.

-2 modes to transfer data:
+Tow modes to transfer data:

 ![](./doc/p3.png)
 ![](./doc/p4.png)